Pauldwyer/quiz-game-3.0/README.md

 # Closing Thoughts

 I came out of the JavaScript Essentials module scratching my head a little bit.
-The coursework didn't stick with me.
 I had a meeting with my mentor before starting work on the project and he reassured me that I generally wasn't the only one feeling like this when finishing the module.
-He pointed me towards scrimba and doing that free course helped me understand JS a lot better.
+He pointed me towards scrimba and doing that free course really helped me understand JS a lot better.

-I ended up doing 4 different quiz tutorials before actually starting the project and you can see the influences present in the finished project.
+I did 4 different quiz tutorials before actually starting the project to see what kind of logic and functions are required.
+You can see the influences present in the finished project.

 As with my first project, I feel I have learned a huge amount about JavaScript and web development from coding this project.